jywebhero/awesome-ai/README.md

 - [Jobs_Applier_AI_Agent](https://github.com/feder-cr/Jobs_Applier_AI_Agent) - FAuto_Jobs_Applier_AI_Agent aims to easy job hunt process by automating the job application process.
 Utilizing artificial intelligence, it enables users to apply for multiple jobs in an tailored way.
 - [khoj](https://github.com/khoj-ai/khoj) - Your AI second brain.
 Self-hostable.
 Get answers from the web or your docs.
 Build custom agents, schedule automations, do deep research.
 Turn any online or local LLM into your personal, autonomous AI (gpt, claude, gemini, llama, qwen, mistral).
 Get started - free.
 - [Flowise](https://github.com/FlowiseAI/Flowise) - Open source low-code tool for developers to build customized LLM orchestration flow & AI agents.
+- [langchaingo](https://github.com/tmc/langchaingo) - LangChain for Go, the easiest way to write LLM-based programs in Go.

+## LLM Engineering Platform

+- [langfuse](https://github.com/langfuse/langfuse) - Open source LLM engineering platform: LLM Observability, metrics, evals, prompt management, playground, datasets.
+Integrates with LlamaIndex, Langchain, OpenAI SDK, LiteLLM, and more.

+## Personal Assistant

+- [inbox-zero](https://github.com/elie222/inbox-zero) - Inbox Zero is the open-source AI personal assistant for people who want to spend less time on email.
+Your email for you based on a plain text prompt file.
+It can take any action a human assistant can take on your behalf (Draft reply, Label, Archive, Reply, Forward, Mark Spam, and even call a webhook).
+Categorize everyone that's ever emailed you.
+Automatically block cold emails.
+Track your email activity with daily, weekly, and monthly stats.